T. T. Durai: Criminal suit

 Durai was charged on 27 June 2008 for a $5,000 invoice to a recruitment company for finding candidates for a senior management position in NKF.
 Investigations shown that service was also not rendered but the charge was subsequently dropped.

 Personal life

 It was reported that Durai spent much of his time reading at home and spending time with his wife, two sons and daughter.
 Before the KPMG report was out, his daughter wrote a passionate letter to the news media, pleading for the public to restore honour to her father.
 Durai had refrained from reading newspapers and watching television after the controversy.

 Durai said that he was prepared for the worst, referring to any legal charges that would be laid on him.

 On 16 July 2007, Durai was admitted to National University Hospital after contracting dengue fever.
 His condition was reportedly stable.

+It was reported in the Straits Times in 2013 that Durai was spared from bankruptcy as a result of the events involving NKF only because of the extension of a goodwill loan from a personal friend.